simplay/bofrev/README.md

 # bofrev

-**bogrev** - Boring Friday Evening - is a typical Friday late night ego-coding-session outcome that can be considered as some kind of Sandbox project.
+**bofrev** - Boring Friday Evening - is a typical Friday late night ego-coding-session outcome that can be considered as some kind of Sandbox project.

 This project is licensed under the [MIT License](https://github.com/simplay/bofrev/blob/master/LICENSE).